gui1117/ligo/README.md

 The input are simple as possible : 4 directions and a key.
 It can be played on joystick or keyboard.

-It will be easy to create your own map by using tiled.
+It is easy to create your own map by using tiled.
 See the documentation below.

 It is released under MIT license,